wspeirs/cgir/README.md

-# cgir
+# CGIR - Chess GUI in Rust

-Chess GUI in Rust
+Simple GUI for chess engines and human play, written in Rust.